NicolasCapon/inventory-manager/README.md

 ## TODO

-- [ ] finish liveParams features:
-  - [x] keyboard navigation
-  - [x] handle frequency on cron job (refactor parallel API as a class)
-  - [x] server removeJob option
-  - [x] newly added job need server restart to be active -> TEST
-  - [x] factorize job/cron methods on server.lua
-  - [ ] test
+- [ ] add job dependency ? (add output/input to job for chaining them)
 - [x] Handle count vs count in recipe if recipe provide more than one item
 - [ ] Handle items with nbt
   - [ ] Modify UI (button 1x1 on right, info frame x=4 on bottom)
   - [ ] Add keyCombo over items (Ctrl+key) for frequent job like smelting
-- [ ] add pocket computer support for calling jobs remotely
+- [ ] add pocket computer support for calling jobs remotely and admin server
 - [ ] Clean code by segmenting it
 - [ ] Handle when user ask too many crafts (log + threshold):
   - Calculate max we can craft ?